MeysamKarimi/MDEMGTT/README.md

 ### Prerequisites

 For running the program, you need to install/have following prerequisites:
-	1- .Net Framework 4.5.2 or higher
+1. *.Net Framework 4.5.2* or higher
-	2- Microsoft Visual Studio or any preferred IDE for .net projects.
+2. *Microsoft Visual Studio* or any preferred IDE for.net projects.
-	3- ```.Net Modelling Framework (NMF)``` Package.
+3. *.Net Modelling Framework (NMF)* Package.
 Find more about NMF package [here](https://github.com/NMFCode/NMF).
-	4- A meta-model that has been created in ```Ecore``` for testing purpose.
+4. A meta-model that has been created in **Ecore** for testing purpose.
 The generated models conform the given meta-model.

 ### Installing